 IT IS THE POLICY OF RAYVILLE RECOVERY TO ALLOW CLIENTS VISITATION WITH FAMILY AND FRIENDS IN A SAFE AND CONTROLLED ENVIRONMENT

 - Visiting hours are scheduled by administration separately for male and female communities.
 Special visitations times may be allowed for holidays.
-Each client is allowed visitors on Saturdays or Sundays as scheduled on the facility calendar if they have been a resident for no less than 10 days.
-Friday prior to the designated weekend each client will turn in a visiting list stating who will be coming to visit and the relationship they have with the stated visitor.
+Each client is allowed visitors on Saturdays or Sundays as planned on the facility calendar if they have been a resident for no less than 10 days.
+Friday before the designated weekend each client will turn in a visiting list stating who will be coming to visit and the relationship they have with the stated visitor.
 No more than two adults per client per visit.
-Only children from the client’s immediate family will be allowed to visit, during the second visitation that the client receives as long as the adult caregiver has completed the orientation process.This is defined as one’s sons, daughters and/or step children that the client has legal custody of.
+Only children from the client’s immediate family will be allowed to visit, during the second visitation that the client receives as long as the adult caregiver has completed the orientation process.This is defined as one’s sons, daughters and/or stepchildren that the client has legal custody of.
 The visitor request form will be turned into your counselor during your AM group.
 Visitors will be required to remain in the visitation designated areas.
 Visitors who are found outside the designated areas will be asked to leave or removed by local law enforcement.
 All visitors must sign in and must sign a statement of confidentiality.
 After signing in, visitors will not be allowed to leave for any reason and return.
 All visitors must have a valid state ID.
 No registered or convicted sex offenders are allowed to participate in these sessions at this time.

 - No visitors currently abusing alcohol or drugs will be allowed on campus.

 - No sexual activity will be tolerated.
 Violation of this rule will result in immediate discharge from the program.

 - Visitors will not be allowed to bring anything into the building.
 Neither food nor drinks may be brought in during the visit.
 No CELL phones or cameras may be brought in.